 Students contemplating a career in respiratory care must be aware that if they have ever been convicted by a court of law, their records will be subject to review by the Commonwealth of Massachusetts Board of Registration in Respiratory Care upon application to take the examination for registered respiratory licensure.
 A C.O.R.I check will be required for all students before clinical experience.

 Respiratory Care is an allied health profession dedicated to the management and care of patients having difficulties and abnormalities associated with breathing.
 Respiratory care practitioners work under the direction of physicians.
 Improving the cardiopulmonary health of infants, children, and adults make this an excellent profession with multi-variant career possibilities.
 Employment can be found in the hospital, in home care, sales, and education.
 Currently there is a shortage of qualified respiratory care practitioners.
-To be considered for admission to this program, the applicant must: Possess a high school diploma or an equivalency certificate.
+To be considered for admission into the Respiratory Care Program the applicant must possess a high school diploma or equivalency certificate as well as have completed the biological principals prerequisite.

 Interview at the College with the Program Director or Admissions Director is recommended.